Are January estimated payments not deductible for that tax year?

 How others found here:

-- 4th quarter state tax estimate deductible
+- deduct 4th quarter state estimate on schedule a

 - fourth quarter estimated taxed paid jan deductible